prachee-n16/blog/content/✦ study ✦/courses/SYDE 522/_notes/Clustering.md

    - Exemplar-based clustering defines [[Hierarchical clustering]]
 3. [[Theory theory]]

+However, what if we want our categories to have some structure? [[Kohonen Network]]

 Note: Normalizing data is important before running clustering methods.
 - By having both axes of data in the same scale, we can normalize a distance of "1" in each dimension